fabiobohren/new-readmes/react_native_document_scanner_readme.md

 The Scanbot React Native Document Scanner SDK offers the following features:

 * **User guidance**: Ease of use is crucial for large user bases.
-Our on-screen user guidance helps even non-tech-savvy users create perfect scans under any conditions, ensuring crisp scans in all conditions, even with decreased camera brightness.
+Our on-screen user guidance helps even non-tech-savvy users create perfect scans under any conditions, even with decreased camera brightness.
 This feature ensures that documents are properly framed and aligned before the scan is taken, ensuring the best quality of the captured image.

 * **Automatic capture**: The SDK automatically captures the scan when the device camera is optimally positioned over the document.
 This minimizes blurry or incomplete scans.